afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 supports a failover and load balancing features.
 The built-in SR does this perfectly.

-When you deploy your cluster, you should deploy as many slaves as can handle the load should one server go off-line, a "n+1" scenario.
-When you lose a slave, you need enough capacity to handle the usual load with the remaining servers.
+When you deploy your cluster, should provision as many slaves as can handle the load should a server go off-line, a "n+1" scenario.
+When you lose a server, you need enough capacity to handle the load with the remaining servers.

-Under SR, the master database feeds your slave database(s) a live stream of changes from the Write Ahead Log (WAL).
-The slaves apply this data and stay "up to date" within a reasonable latency.
+A single server is identified as the master, and the others are the slaves.
+The master sends the WAL to each slave over the network.
+The slaves apply the WAL feed to stay current, and in a "hot standby" state, should the master fail.
+The slaves can't perform any updates of the own, but can serve read-only queries to its clients.

-All you need is a load balancing middleware to send some of the read queries to the slave database, such as Pgpool-II.
+To utilize the cluster, you need load balancing middleware such as Pgpool to perform load balancing and failover.

 ## PgPool-II